Some comments on symmetric orbifolds of K3: Discussion

-{\bf Acknowledgements.} I would like to thank Sarah Harrison, Shamit Kachru, Natalie Paquette and especially Max Zimet for useful discussions.
-I would like to thank the organizers of the workshop on Moonshine, organized at ESI Vienna, in September 2018, where some of the ideas that led to this article were developed.
+{\bf Acknowledgements.} I would like to thank Sarah Harrison, Shamit Kachru, Natalie Paquette, Daniel Persson, Anne Taormina, Katrin Wendland, and especially Max Zimet for useful discussions.
+I would like to thank the organizers and participants of the workshop on Moonshine, organized at ESI Vienna, in September 2018, and of the program Automorphic Structures in String Theory at Simons Center for Geometry and Physics, Stony Brook, in March 2019, where some of the ideas that led to this article were developed.
 This work is supported by a grant from Programma per Giovani Ricercatori Rita Levi Montalcini, from MIUR.